Curriculum Design

 ● Defining course content: concerns selecting and organising the contents of individual courses to ensure they contribute to the overall objectives of the program.

-• o Core courses of the degree program: If all courses of a core program are not available at all partners, Structure 1 is not applicable.
+• Core courses of the degree program: If all courses of a core program are not available at all partners, Structure 1 (picture below) is not applicable.

 ● Sequencing and Progression concerns planning the sequence of courses in each semester to ensure a logical and progressive development of knowledge and skills.
 This includes considering prerequisites and the gradual complexity of the material, as well as the specialisations decided previously.